Skip to content

 Answer: The Inca Empire, around 1450 CE.
 Built as a royal estate for Emperor Pachacuti at 2,430 meters elevation in the Andes of modern Peru.

 The mix-up: three pre-Columbian civilizations run together in the head.
 The Maya sat in Central America.
 The Aztecs ruled in Mexico.
 Only the Inca built in South America.
-Geography settles it cold.
-Under quiz pressure, the three names scramble anyway.
+Geography settles it, but under quiz pressure the three names scramble anyway.
+Our production data above shows the same scramble sinking the Oxford-versus-Aztec question.

 5. Who was the first Roman Emperor?
 (Medium)

 Answer: Augustus (born Gaius Octavius), who took power in 27 BCE and ruled until 14 CE.
-He established the system of government that would last for 500 years.
+The imperial system he established ran for centuries after him.

 The reflex answer: Julius Caesar.
 But he was assassinated in 44 BCE, before the Empire formally existed.
 Caesar held the title “dictator perpetuo,” not emperor.
 Augustus, his adopted heir, built the imperial system that followed.
 Fame and formal title point at two different men here, and the gap between them is the whole trap.